NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/custom_metric_estimation.rst

 -----------

 The :ref:`Data Drift<data-drift>` functionality can help us to understand whether data drift is causing the performance problem.
-When the target values become    available they can be :ref:`compared with the estimated results<compare_estimated_and_realized_performance>`.
+When the target values become available we can :ref:`compared realized and estimated custom performance metric results<compare_estimated_and_realized_performance>`.

-You can learn more about the Confidence Based Performance Estimation and its limitations in the :ref:`How it Works page<performance-estimation-deep-dive>`.

-And if targets are available or become available, you can learn more about *calculating* confusion matrix elements in the :ref:`confusion-matrix-calculation` tutorial.